 - 175-200 – College-Ready Plus Credit – Scores in this range indicate the test-taker is ready to attend credit-bearing college programs and will additionally receive up to 10 college credits.
-More information can be found here.
+More information on GED scoring can be found here.

 Official GED test results will be available right away at the students’ MyGED accounts.
 Students can order their official HSE (High School Equivalency) Diploma and transcript at DiplomaSender.com.

 - On each of the five HiSET modules, students must attain at least a score of 8 (on a 1-20 scale) PLUS an overall score of at least 45 on the entire HiSET 5-test battery.